I'm an

 I also enjoy writing

-open source software and playing
+open source software and using

 open source software, some of which includes:

-Huginn - A system for building agents that monitor the world and act on your behalf
+Huginn - A system for building agents that monitor the world and act on your behalf (now with 17,000+ stars on GitHub!)

 Reckon - Bayesian learning Ruby gem for command line accounting with Ledger

-with machine learning.
+machine learning.

 in graduate school.